I’ve worked with enough large organizations to see patterns in how they typically approach Agile Transformation:

 Then things start to get interesting!

-During Social Ferment, or Emergence, there will be a pile of unknowable unknowns.
+, there will be a pile of unknowable unknowns.
 The best way to work though this is by creating more frequent feedback loops.
-Yes, it’s going to be chaotic, but social movements have a way of working out the way they work out.
+Yes, it’s going to be chaotic, but social movements have a way of working out the way they work out

 Perhaps before we decide to repeat steps 3 through 7 I listed at the start of this post, that is, make someone responsible for the transformation, create a rollout team, and a rollout plan, we need to rely on building communities instead: